Skip to main content

 • Letter from a financial institution (within 3 months)

-We don’t accept photocopies, cropped images, or edited documents.
+• We don't accept photocopies or edited documents

-Most common verification delays are down to documents not being sent correctly.
-Before you upload or email anything, please make sure:
+Most delays come down to documents not being submitted correctly.
+Before you upload anything, make sure:

-• All four corners of each document are visible (no cropping).
+• All four corners are visible, no cropping

-• You send the documents from the email address registered to your account.
+• You're sending from the email address registered to your account

 What documents can I provide as proof of ownership for a Virtual Card?